LionelDraghi/bbt/README.md

 ### One more example

-The following [example](docs/examples/gcc_hello_word.md) shows how simple it is to run a `gcc` sanity test, that compile and run an *Hello Word*.
+[This example](docs/examples/gcc_hello_word.md) shows how simple it is to run a `gcc` sanity test, that compile and run the ubiquitous *Hello Word*.

-Note that bbt is fully tested with bbt since 0.0.4 version.
-bbt own tests are based on feature descriptions available [here](docs/tests/features_results.md).
+Note that bbt is fully tested with bbt since 0.0.4 version, and that bbt own tests are based on feature descriptions available [here](docs/tests/features_results.md).

 ## Main characteristics

 ### Write once

-Specification is the only source of truth, and you won't have to re-write it.
+Specification is the only source of truth.
 This is bbt most interesting feature, there is nothing else : no intermediate representation, no glue code, no scripting language, no duplication of the original source at all.

 With two main consequences :
 1. writing those tests is a matter of minutes,